shiptrail/fe-fe-main/README.md

 ### Init

 1. Install NodeJs
-2. Use `npm install -g gulp bower typings`
 3. Use the following commands in the directory:
     - `npm install`
-    - `bower install`
-    - `typings install`

 ### Development

-- Use `gulp serve` to start a local server
+- Use `npm start` to start a local server
-- Use `gulp test` to start tests
+- Use `npm run test` to start tests
-- Use `gulp test:auto` to automatically run tests on changes
+- Use `npm run build` to build the project

+### Deployment

+If you would like to deploy this application note that there is a env.js file in the assets directory.
+This file will be loaded by the browser before the angular app is initialized.
+The file contains a few urls which point to a backend API.
+Changing this configuration is as simple as placing a new env.js file into the asset directory.
+The file can and should be (re)placed there after the angular app is built (e.g.
+'gulp build').

 ### Links